eclipse-cyclonedds/cyclonedds/README.md

 # Getting Started
 ## Building Cyclone DDS

-In order to build cyclone DDS you need to have installed on your host [cmake](https://cmake.org/download/) **v3.6.0** or higher, the [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or simply the [Java 8 RE](http://www.oracle.com/technetwork/java/javase/downloads/server-jre8-downloads-2133154.html), and [Apache Maven 3.5.x or higher](http://maven.apache.org/download.cgi).
+In order use Eclipse Cyclone DDS you need to have installed on your host [cmake](https://cmake.org/download/) **v3.6.0** or higher, [git](https://git-scm.com/),  the [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or simply the [Java 8 RE](http://www.oracle.com/technetwork/java/javase/downloads/server-jre8-downloads-2133154.html), and [Apache Maven 3.5.x or higher](http://maven.apache.org/download.cgi).

-Assuming that **git** is also available on your machine then, simply do:
+To obtain Eclipse Cyclone DDS, do

     $ git clone https://github.com/eclipse/cyclonedds.git
     $ cd cyclonedds
     $ mkdir build

+Depending on whether you want to develop applications using Eclipse Cyclone DDS or contribute to Eclipse Cyclone DDS you can follow different procedures

+### For application developers

+To build and install the required libraries needed to develop your own applications that use Eclipe Cyclone DDS

+On Linux:

     $ cd build
+    $ cmake -DCMAKE_BUILD_TYPE=<build-type> -DCMAKE_INSTALL_PREFIX=<install-location> ../src
+    $ cmake --build . --target install

+On Windows:

+    $ cd build
+    $ cmake -DCMAKE_BUILD_TYPE=<build-type> -G "<generator-name>" -DCMAKE_INSTALL_PREFIX=<install-location> ../src
+    $ cmake --build . --target install

+### For contributors

+To contribute to the development of Eclipse Cyclone DDS you may need to provide test cases using [cunit](http://cunit.sourceforge.net/).
+Once cunit is installed do

+On Linux:

+    $ cd build
-    $ cmake ../src
+    $ cmake -DCMAKE_BUILD_TYPE=<build-type> -DBUILD_TESTING=on -DCMAKE_INSTALL_PREFIX=<install-location> ../src
+    $ cmake --build . --target install

+On Windows:

-    $ make
+    $ cd build
+    $ cmake -DCMAKE_BUILD_TYPE=<build-type> -G "<generator-name>" -DBUILD_TESTING=on -DCMAKE_INSTALL_PREFIX=<install-location> ../src
-    $ make install
+    $ cmake --build . --config Debug --target install

+where build type is Debug or Release, and '<generator name>' specifies the type of files to use (see [here](https://cmake.org/cmake/help/v3.0/manual/cmake-generators.7.html)).

+Depending on the location where to install you may need administrator privileges.
+To uninstall use

+    $ cmake --build . --target uninstall

-At this point you are ready to use **cyclonedds** for your next DDS project!
+You are now ready to use **cyclonedds** for your next DDS project!

 ## Examples
 Now that you have built and installed **cyclonecdds** it is time to experiment with some examples.